 Lyme disease is most prevalent in the Northern Hemisphere, particularly the United States.
 Transmission is most often via the deer tick, Ixodes dammini.
 All vertebrates can become infected with Lyme disease; humans and dogs are much more likely to become infected than cats.

 Some cats may remain asymptomatic.
 In others, it can take weeks or months for symptoms to appear, which may include:

 - Anorexia (loss of appetite),

 - Swollen lymph nodes

-Also known as bobcat fever, cytauxzoonosis is a rapidly fatal disease caused by a single-celled protozoan affecting cats in the south-central and southeastern parts of the United States.
+Also known as bobcat fever, cytauxzoonosis is a rapidly fatal disease caused by Cytauxzoon felis, a single-celled protozoan that affects cats in the south-central and southeastern parts of the United States.
 Its natural host is the bobcat, who appear to have the infection without signs.
 The lone star tick is responsible for the transmission of this disease.

 The parasite has two life stages once inside the cat: the leukocytic or tissue phase and the erythrocytic piroplasm phase.
 During the leukocytic phase, the parasite invades white blood cells (macrophages) throughout the body where it asexually reproduces forming schizonts.
 As this occurs, white blood cells dramatically increase in size, blockages occur within the small blood vessels of many vital organs resulting in tissue necrosis due to the inadequate blood supply.
 Schizonts develop into merozoites which break out of the white blood cells and infect the red blood cells; this stage of the disease isn’t as severe as the tissue phase.